RCRamsey/2022-MN-map-quilt-gon-wild/README.md

 - Upper hierarchy roads would have patterns (later abandoned this idea, reference jupyter notebook for details, but it all boiled down to preferring tracks for all roads over my ability to produce animal patterns in roads).
 - Lower would have animal tracks
     - During my internet search for how digital cartographers incorporated tracks into their maps I stumbled across Alina Gerlee's page.
-    - [Alina Gerlee Track SVG (point or line)](https://alinagerlee-pl.translate.goog/tropy-slady-qgis/?_x_tr_sl=pl&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=sc) Alina's webpage was written in Polish so her page does need to be translated if Polish is not a familiar language.
-When translated she says: "*I didn't write for a long time, but at that time I prepared a style package for naturalists - animal tracks and tracks (for point and line layers).
+    - [Alina Gerlee Track SVG (point or line)](https://alinagerlee-pl.translate.goog/tropy-slady-qgis/?_x_tr_sl=pl&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=sc) Alina's webpage was written in Polish so her page does need to be translated if Polish is not a familiar language for you.
+When translated by google she said: "*I didn't write for a long time, but at that time I prepared a style package for naturalists - animal tracks and tracks (for point and line layers).
 To be installed and used by the **QGIS Resource Sharing plugin**.
 Take it and use it!*"

     - Alina's symbols
     <img src = ./images/alina_gerlee_symbols.png width = "600" height = "300">

-    - Alina's page contains the steps for accessing the **QGIS Resource Sharing Plugin** which is how I accessed her SVGs she prepared.
-Reference this [Youtube Video by burdGIS](https://www.youtube.com/watch?v=kAf0Bxs1Ljc&list=PLiITJ9X8KPoizHXQbwAW5elJLBKCY2yQI&index=1) for video demo of how to incorporate new opensource SVGs to QGIS symbology.
+    - Alina's page contained the steps for accessing the **QGIS Resource Sharing Plugin** which is how I accessed her SVGs she prepared.
+Referenced this [Youtube Video by burdGIS](https://www.youtube.com/watch?v=kAf0Bxs1Ljc&list=PLiITJ9X8KPoizHXQbwAW5elJLBKCY2yQI&index=1) for video demo of how to incorporate new opensource SVGs to QGIS symbology.

     - The QGIS Resource Sharing Plugin allows access to an assortment of shared SVGs and other resources.
 The plugin was originally developed as part of GSoC 2016 project (Google Summer of Code) by Akbar Gumbira, Håvard Tveite, and Julien Moura.
 The plugin allows users to search for available collections and install them.
 Users can also create repos to put in the collection or contribute to the resource sharing their own collection of SVGs.
-    - Animal tracks and silhouettes used were selected after taking a deep dive into the Bell Museum, Animals present at Como Park Zoo & Conservatory and [Iconic Animals of MN](https://www.mprnews.org/story/2019/07/26/a-field-guide-to-minnesotas-iconic-animals) (MPR news, Daniel Ackerman).
+    - Animal tracks and silhouettes used were selected after taking a deep dive into animals represented at the Bell Museum, animals present at Como Park Zoo & Conservatory and [Iconic Animals of MN](https://www.mprnews.org/story/2019/07/26/a-field-guide-to-minnesotas-iconic-animals) (MPR news, Daniel Ackerman).

 **Plantlife**
 - Place vegetation throughout as buildings?
 - The road tracks and animal patterns would then look like they are hiding/camoflaged among the plant life...

 ## Data and Symbology
-- Use QGIS OSM plugin ([QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/)) to pull roads, buildings, amenities.
+- Used QGIS OSM plugin ([QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/)) to pull roads, buildings, amenities.
 This data was used to create the basemap for the project.
-- Use [Inkscape](#https://inkscape.org/about/) to supplement animal silhouettes or tracks not found in Alina's SVGs
+- Used [Inkscape](#https://inkscape.org/about/) to supplement animal silhouettes or tracks not found in Alina's SVGs
-    - Use Alina's Moose (Body and Tracks), Otter (Tracks for Beaver 😊), Wolf (Body & Tracks), Bear (Body & Tracks) and Lynx (Tracks).
+    - Utilized Alina's Moose (Body and Tracks), Otter (Tracks for Beaver 😊), Wolf (Body & Tracks), Bear (Body & Tracks) and Lynx (Tracks).
     - I created Beaver (Body), Loon (Body & Tracks), and Lynx (Body) in Inkscape.
-(Initial images from [Pixabay](#https://pixabay.com/) for where one can pull free and open use images/SVGs for baseline SVG, then modified the base image to fit my needs)
+(Initial images from [Pixabay](#https://pixabay.com/) for pulling free and open use images/SVGs for baseline, then modified the base image to fit my needs)
-- Decided on color palette using Coolors and selected an earthtone colors scheme that appears different enough between all colors so that all can be deciphered between for varying vision abilitites.
+- Decided on color palette using Coolors and selected an earthtone colors scheme that appeared different enough between all colors that all could be deciphered between for varying vision abilitites.
 [Ramsey Coolors Color Palettes](https://coolors.co/u/rebecca_ramsey1)

     <img src = ./images/coolors_palette.png width = "600" height = "200">

 ## Assign Rules
-With my animal tracks created or accessible and animal silhouttes ready to wander around my map I set some ground rules for where and how to assign these symbols.
+With my animal tracks created or accessible and animal silhouttes ready to wander around my map I set ground rules for where and how to assign these symbols.

 - Roads (Tracks)
     - Lynx Tracks = Motorway